Beningbrough railway station

-Beningbrough railway station was on the East Coast Main Line that served the village of Beningbrough, North Yorkshire, England from 1841 to 1965.
+Beningbrough railway station was on the East Coast Main Line that served the villages of Shipton-by-Beningbrough and Beningbrough, North Yorkshire, England from 1841 to 1965.

 History

 The station was opened as Shipton on 31 March 1841 by the Great North of England Railway.
 The station's name was changed to Beningbrough on 1 December 1898.
 It was closed to passengers on 15 September 1958 and closed to goods traffic in 1965.
 A fragment of the southbound platform remains.